 We are a clinical stage immuno-oncology biopharmaceutical company developing transformative precision T cell therapies to treat multiple types of solid tumors.
 We are focused on advancing cancer therapies through our pioneering work in the field of tumor evolution and our belief that clonal neoantigens represent the most specific class of cancer cell targets.
 Our platform enables us to identify mutations formed early in the development of a cancer that give rise to antigens that are expressed by all of a patient's cancer cells but are absent from healthy tissue.
 We refer to this novel class of solid tumor targets as clonal neoantigens.
 To identify clonal neoantigens in a patient, we have developed a proprietary bioinformatic platform called PELEUS.
 This platform employs sophisticated statistical algorithms trained on the unique tumor genetic data derived from our exclusive license to data from the TRACERx study, which aims to analyze tumor samples from more than 840 non-small cell lung cancer, or NSCLC, patients.
 Once we have identified the clonal neoantigens, our proprietary manufacturing process, VELOS, uses the patient's T cells and blood-derived dendritic cells to create a Clonal Neoantigen Targeting T cell therapy, or cNeT, that specifically targets multiple clonal neoantigens to eradicate the tumor.
-We are currently conducting two open-label Phase I/IIa trials to evaluate our cNeT product candidate, ATL001, in advanced NSCLC and metastatic or recurrent melanoma and expect to report interim data from these trials in second half of 2022.
-We are also using our Material Acquisition Platform, or MAP, network, which consists of a network of participating medical facilities, to collect tissue samples from other tumor types, such as head and neck squamous cell carcinoma, or HNSCC, renal cell carcinoma, or RCC, triple negative breast cancer, or TNBC, and bladder cancer, to develop our PELEUS platform to identify clonal neoantigens in these tumor types.
-We expect to submit investigational new drug applications, or INDs, for our earlier stage programs in the second half of 2021 and in the second half of 2023.
-We expect these INDs to be for our HNSCC and RCC programs, with HNSCC expected to be the lead program and to commence a clinical trial in the second half of 2022.
+We are currently conducting two open-label Phase I/Ila trials to evaluate our cNeT product candidate, ATL001, in advanced NSCLC and metastatic or recurrent melanoma and expect to report initial data from these trials in . .
+We are also using our Material Acquisition Platform, or MAP, network, which consists of a network of participating medical facilities, to collect tissue samples from other tumor types, such as head and neck squamous cell carcinoma, or HNSCC, renal cell carcinoma, or RCC, triple negative breast cancer, or TNBC, and bladder cancer, to develop our PELEUS platform to identify clonal respectively.

 Cancers originate from mutations in the DNA of individual cells.
 Some of these mutations promote uncontrolled proliferation, metastasis and evasion of the immune system.
 Tumors within any given patient evolve in a Darwinian branched manner, where the mutations present at the point of a cell becoming cancerous will be carried to all future cells and are therefore present in every future tumor cell of the patient.
 Additional mutations continue to arise in response to environmental pressures, carcinogens and genomic instability.
-These additional mutations increase the intra-tumor genomic variation and are present in some tumor cells but not others.
+These additional mutations increase the intra-tumor genomic variation and are present in some tumor cells but not others